codefresh-io/docs.codefresh.io/_docs/clients/csdp-cli.md

 toc: true
 ---

 You need the CSDP CLI to install CSDP runtimes.
-For the first-time download, you also need you generate the API key and create the API authentication context, all from the CSDP UI.
+For the initial download, you also need to generate the API key and create the API authentication context, all from the CSDP UI.

-Subsequent upgrades only require you to download the latest version, using existing API credentials.
+Subsequent downloads for upgrade purposes require you to only run the download command, using existing API credentials.

 ### Download CSDP CLI
 Downloading the CSDP CLI requires you to select the download mode and OS, generate an API key, and authentication context.